Asabeneh/Git-and-Github/README.md

     git reset HEAD filename
 ```
 ## 7. Commit the changes
-Commiting means taking a snapshot of the copy of your file and archiving it for use if it is needed.
+Commiting means taking a snapshot or a copy of your file at that point of time.
 ```shell
    git commit -m 'your message'
 ```
 Your commit message has to be associated with the changes or modification you make.
 ## 8. Creating a branch
 You built an awesome application.
 You like to keep this awesome application as it is and you like to add some features.
 This is the time, you need branching the master.
-Branch is the copy the master at branching instant.
+Branch is the copy of the master at branching instant.
 After branching the branch and the master they don't see each other.

 To create branch:
 ```shell